 10 Things to Do in Cádiz in December

-Cadiz is one of the pearls of the Andalusian coast, especially for its beaches, its summer attractions and the boat rides in the bay to watch the sunset during the summer season, but it is also an ideal place to discover during the winter months, especially in December when the streets of Cadiz are dressed up in the Christmas theme.
+Cadiz is one of the gems of the Andalusian coast, especially for its beaches, summer attractions, and boat trips around the bay to watch the sunset during the summer months.
+However, it is also an ideal place to discover during the winter months, especially in December when the streets of Cadiz are decked out in Christmas decorations.

-Among the best things to see and do in Cadiz in December are the Christmas markets in the old town, the living Bethlehem of Prado del Rey, the zambombas of Jerez, the guided tours of the Catacombs of Beaterio and the ice rink in the Plaza de San Antonio that amazes young and old.
+Among the best things to see and do in Cádiz in December are the Christmas markets in the old town, the living nativity scene in Prado del Rey, the zambombas in Jerez, guided tours of the Catacombs of Beaterio, and the ice rink in Plaza de San Antonio, which delights young and old alike.

-1. Visit the Christmas market in the Plaza de San Antonio
+1. Stroll through the Christmas market in Plaza de San Antonio

-In December Cadiz prepares to receive Christmas and one of the typical attractions is the picturesque Christmas market in the Plaza de San Antonio, in the old town.
-There you can visit the stalls and buy gifts and presents, but also food and Christmas decorations made of ceramics, resin and other materials.
+In December, Cádiz gets ready to welcome Christmas, and one of the typical attractions is the picturesque Christmas market in Plaza de San Antonio, in the old town.
+There you can visit the stalls and buy gifts and presents, as well as food and Christmas decorations made of ceramic, resin, and other materials.

-During the Christmas eve the market is the representative site of the Plaza de San Antonio, which also inaugurates every year in December an ice skating rink for adults and children, a giant Christmas tree and a toy library with children's activities, where children can stay while adults do the shopping.
+On Christmas Eve, the market is the centerpiece of Plaza de San Antonio, which also opens an ice rink for adults and children every December, along with a giant Christmas tree and a playroom with activities for children, where they can stay while the adults do their shopping.

-The market also has one of the best activities to do in Cadiz during the winter and consists of Christmas carol shows and Christmas story reading.
-Another flea market in the city that you can visit is the one at Casa Aramburu and in Chiclana the Besugo Market.
+The market also offers one of the best activities to do in Cadiz during the winter, consisting of Christmas carol performances and Christmas story readings.
+Another market in the city that you can visit is the Casa Aramburu market, and in Chiclana, the Besugo Market.

 • Price**...** Admission to the market is free.

 • When...
-The market is open throughout the month of December.
+The market is open throughout December.

 • Where...
 In the Plaza de San Antonio, in the old town.